ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Example of a rare case of surviving Sudden Death.
 The player managed to grab a slider tick that filled up the HP bar before depleting completely.][SD_Rare]

 - _osu!_ used to round down all score multipliers to the nearest hundredth (0.01).
 Thankfully, a patch fixed the rounding problem by rounding up if the thousandths value is 0.005 or higher and rounding down otherwise.
-- However, some (if not, most) argue that Easy mod fails to make beatmaps easier to play.
+- Some (if not, most) argue that Easy mod fails to make beatmaps easier to play.
 The claim is that circles become comically large, and AR becomes ridiculously slower.
 The mod has the potential of making the play area much more cluttered and harder to read, especially on [insane](/wiki/Difficulties/osu!/Insane) or approved beatmaps.
   - These points are elaborated upon in [Let's talk Easy Mod](https://osu.ppy.sh/forum/t/56606) feature request to improve the mod, by [Lybydose](https://osu.ppy.sh/u/64501).
 - When playing with Sudden Death mod enabled, there are _rare cases_ where when the combo is broken and the Sudden Death mod triggers its effect of full HP drain but if the player managed to preserve at least a sliver of health by getting a slider tick in a very short time-margin right after the combo broke, the player can continue the beatmap and no large miss figure will be imposed.
 - [Nightcore was originated from an April Fools joke.](https://osu.ppy.sh/forum/t/49733)